cleversamer/Amazon-Clone/README.md

 ## Description

-Amazon Clone with React & Firebase
+Amazon Clone with React, Redux, and Firebase

 ## Getting Started